 We become clean, not through our own work, but His.
 That’s the result.

 One final part of that conversation is that being cleansed from unrighteousness and seen as righteous (2 Corinthians 5:21) does not mean that we will never sin.
 Again, this is a conversation that I have had many times with kids.
 Your salvation is need tied to your performance, and sinning after becoming a Christian doesn’t mean you didn’t get saved.
 I am, as my colleague and fellow Pastor calls it, a professional Christian (i.e. paid to work for the church) and I still sin.
 Often.
-This process of admitting is an ongoing one, that initially opens us up to the most incredible repaired relationship with our Creator, and that through continual repentance keeps us focussed on Him.
+This process of admitting is an ongoing one, that initially opens us up to the most incredible repaired relationship with our Creator, and that through continual repentance keeps us focused on Him.

 – Jared Simpson